nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The current version of MedConnect is only designed to support the **English language** and for use in a **single country and timezone**.

-Using MedConnect with other languages or across multiple countries and timezones may cause unexpected behaviour.
+Using MedConnect with other languages or across multiple countries and timezones may lead to unexpected behaviour.
 </div>
 <br>
 MedConnect is a **desktop app designed for healthcare administrators in elderly care homes for dementia patients**.
 It consolidates crucial contact information into a single, accessible database, allowing administrative staff to manage patient and doctor contacts efficiently under high-pressure conditions.